dynecodes/PEMO-.net/README.md

 SQL Server or LocalDB
 Git installed

-##Setup
+## Setup
-1.Clone the repository:
+-Clone the repository:
-2.Open the solution in Visual Studio.
+-Open the solution in Visual Studio.
-3.Restore NuGet packages.
+-Restore NuGet packages.
-4.Update the database connection string in Web.config.
+-Update the database connection string in Web.config.
-5.Run the project with IIS Express.
+-Run the project with IIS Express.

-##Contributing
+## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.